 Here, you can either pick up a hire car directly, or take an airport shuttle transfer into the city centre, and pick your car up on Day 2.
 Waiting an extra day may save you a bit of money, and you are unlikely to need a hire car to explore Reykjavik.

 If you want to visit the Blue Lagoon, Iceland’s most famous thermal baths, then doing this on the way from the airport is an excellent idea as it’s closer to the airport than the city centre.
-In fact, many companies offer a transfer service to and from the airport that includes a stop at the Blue Lagoon.
-Also consider the Sky Lagoon, which is closer to the city centre.

 Otherwise, we’d suggest you spend a bit of time sightseeing in Reykjavik.
 There’s a lot to see in the city, including the beautiful Hallgrimskirkja Church, which has a wonderful view from the top, and the Sun Voyager statue, which makes for some fun photo opportunities.
-There are also a number of museums, lots of restaurants and bars, and probably the best nightlife in Iceland if you want to start your Iceland trip off with a bang!

 If you do plan on visiting some of the museums and sights in the city, consider a Reykjavik city card.
 A 24 hour card is good value and gets you free access to many of the cities top attractions, as well as free public transport on the city bus services.